 Signs and symptoms of our collective uncertainty may include:

-- Lingering concerns about health risk associated with in-person contact with co-workers and clients
+- Lingering concerns about health risks associated with in-person contact with co-workers and clients

 - Social awkwardness in navigating workplace relationships